Carbon farming: Working with biochar and terra preta

+Adjusting crop type

 Cover crops are fast-growing species planted to protect soils from wind and water erosion during the off-growing season.
 The cover crop may be incorporated into the soil to increase soil organic matter.
 Legume cover crops can also produce a small amount of nitrogen.
 The carbon content of a soil should not be increased without also ensuring that the relative amount of nitrogen also increases to maintain a healthy soil ecosystem.

 Perennial crops offer potential to sequester carbon when grown in multilayered systems.
 One system uses perennial staple crops that grow on trees that are analogs to maize and beans, or vines, palms and herbaceous perennials.

-Forestry
+Methods used in forestry

+Reforestation

 Forestry and agriculture are both land-based human activities that add up to contribute approximately a third of the world's greenhouse gas emissions.
 There is a large interest in reforestation, but in regards to carbon farming most of that reforestation opportunity will be in small patches with trees being planted by individual land owners in exchange for benefits provided by carbon farming programs.
-Forestry in Carbon farming can be both reforestation, which is restoring forests to areas that were deforested, and afforestation which would be planting forests in areas that were not historically forested.
+Forestry in carbon farming can be both reforestation, which is restoring forests to areas that were deforested, and afforestation which would be planting forests in areas that were not historically forested.
 Not all forests will sequester the same amount of carbon.
 Carbon sequestration is dependent on several factors which can include forest age, forest type, amount of biodiversity, the management practices the forest is experiences and climate.
 Biodiversity is often thought to be a side benefit of carbon farming, but in forest ecosystems increased biodiversity can increase the rate of carbon sequestration and can be a tool in carbon farming and not just a side benefit.